DUCTING & DIFFUSERS

 The difference in price between common smaller duct sizes, (as used in residential HRV installations), is negligible.
 The larger the ducting diameter, the better the airflow performance of the HRV, and the quieter the air flow noise.
 So make a basic principle to ALWAYS install the largest size ducting for as far as possible from the HRV.
-Only reduce ducting down to smaller sizes at the "take offs" to rooms where smaller ducting is appropriate, as close as possible to the final ceiling terminal outlet / inlet.
-Ducted models (MA600-80 and MB600-95) have outlet spigots designed to accept ducting that is 200mm diameter.
-Plan on using as much 200mm diameter ducting as possible.
-Then reduce to 150mm ducting (using the shortest lengths of ducting possible..
+Only reduce ducting down to smaller sizes at the “take offs” to rooms where smaller ducting is appropriate, as close as possible to the final ceiling terminal outlet / inlet.
+Ducted models have outlet spigots designed to accept ducting that is 200 mm diameter.
+Plan on using as much 200 mm diameter ducting as possible.
+Then reduce to 150 mm ducting and finally the shortest possible lengths of 100 mm ducting.

 One 100 mm ceiling terminal can service a room up to 40m³ internal volume.
 If the room (say a large lounge on its own or a combination lounge, dining, kitchen, or large bedroom), is larger than 40m³, then the ceiling terminals (Exhaust or Supply) must be increased to 150mm size, or two (or more) ceiling terminals of 100mm diameter.